JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-anatomy-of-a-unite-service/ABriefAnatomyOfAUniteServerApplication.md

-> Note: Messages can also be created in strategies  which often contain there own pipelines.
+> [!Note] Messages can also be created in strategies  which often contain there own pipelines.
 These are normally called scoped pipes

 Unite applications work on the idea of a message that is processed through a series of pipes i.e. a pipeline.
 That message is created by a certain event or timer and that message then flows down the pipes being processed and updated by each pipe as and when required.